jenkinsci/crowd2-plugin/README.md

 See the list of [contributors](https://github.com/jenkinsci/crowd2-plugin/contributors) who participated in this project.

+## Roadmap

+The following changes and improvements are planned for the following releases

+### 1.9.0

+* add Jenkinsfile to run an automated build
+* Merge open pull requests to fix caching and httpclient to solve performance and compatibility issues
+* Update to latest libs
+* Add some unit tests

+### 2.0.0

+* Pickup changes from the refactoring branch
+* Make RememberMe work
+* Make SSO work

+### 2.x

+* Work on the open JIRA issues

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details